fiberopticnow/fiberopticnow.github.io/_posts/2015-04-15-digital-design.md

 Some students even chose to create mockups showing how their sticker packs would look if in use in Facebook Messenger.
 Seo Hyun even created an animated mockup, which really took the concept to the next level.

-{% include image.html url="/media/seohyunmockup.gif" width="100%" description="An animated mockup by Seo Hyun" %}
+{% include image.html url="/media/seohyunmockup.gif" width="100%" description="An animated mockup by Seohyun" %}

-{% include image.html url="/media/mockup2.gif" width="70%" description="Another animated mockup by Seo Hyun" %}
+{% include image.html url="/media/mockup2.gif" width="70%" description="Another animated mockup by Seohyun" %}

 ## Evaluation